evodify/phasing-genomes/README.md

 Expectation: `heterozygotsOriginal / homozygotsOriginal = heterozygotsPhased / homozygotsPhased`

 The value of `introducedNs` is used for a very rough correction.
-For the most precise correction, `introducedNs` should be lowered by some amount because some extra Ns are introduced to homozygots in all-Ns blocks.
+For the most precise correction, `introducedNs` should be lowered by some amount because extra Ns are introduced to homozygots in all-Ns blocks.
 I recommend to run `mergePhasedHeteroHomo_randomNs.py` with `introducedNs` values in the -Np option and then lower it little by little, until the ratio heterozygots / heterozygots in the phased and non-phased data are as similar as possible.

 ### Merge all phased files togather